-This function generates the monthly individual claims data in the accompanying methodological paper using the SynthETIC
+This function generates the monthly individual claims data in the accompanying methodological paper using the SynthETIC package.

-This simple function allows to simulate from a sand-box to test out the ReSurv
+This simple function allows to simulate from a sand-box to test out the ReSurv approach.

 Some parameters of the simulation can be changed.